BertMacklin87/SQL-agent-training/schema/schema-index.md

 ## 🎯 **AI Agent Instructions**

+### **🚨 CRITICAL RULE: NEVER ASSUME COLUMN NAMES**
+- **ONLY use columns documented in this schema index**
+- **If table not documented here, ASK USER for actual column names**
+- **Do NOT guess or assume column names like 'IssueDateTime', 'QtyNumeric', etc.**

 ### **For Schema Lookups:**
 1. Check this index first for existing table documentation
 2. If table exists, reference the detailed schema file
-3. If table missing, offer to create documentation from user-provided schema
+3. If table missing, STOP and ask user to provide actual column list
 4. Update this index when new tables added

 ### **For Relationship Queries:**